Updated January 2022

 Keep Digital Track of All Communications

 Negotiations can take a lot of time and several back-and-forth adjustments of the contract in question.
 Contracts are typically digital, and you want to make sure you have the most recent version as you negotiate for the items you wish to include or change.
+Combing documents and merging PDF files can dramatically improve your file organization, so consider a digital de-clutter.

 Sizle is an online service that stores and shares critical documents and helps secure the contracts as you work to finalize the details in real-time.
 In addition, both parties can have access to the contract and offer feedback or suggestions to a certain term.